mlwrogers/cpaas-sandbox/docs/automation/keyword_detection.md

 ## Try it out yourself!

 There are two QR codes below, one of them includes a 5 digit code as part of the pre-filled text.
-We are using that code for a simple keyword detection, A different message is sent back based on if the keyword was used in the original message or not.
+We are using that code for a simple keyword detection.
+For this demonstration we are using a random set of characters as the keyword, if the keyword is detected in the incoming message then an automatic reply is sent.
+If no keyword is detected, no reply is sent.

 Scan (or click) this QR code to send us a WhatsApp message that _includes_ a specific keyword and receive an automatic response!

 ![QR_with_keyword](https://mlwrogers.github.io/pages-sandbox/image_assets/OFMUAVJ2CDYSP1_with_keyword.png)

-Scan (or click) this QR code to send us a WhatsApp message with _no_ keyword and receive a different response!
+Scan (or click) this QR code to send us a WhatsApp message with _no_ keyword, you will _not_ receive an automatic response!

 ![QR_without_keyword](https://mlwrogers.github.io/pages-sandbox/image_assets/HK7HY7VU5EPYN1_without_keyword.png)